Biden administration tells ex-Trump officials to resign from military academy advisory boards or be dismissed - KTVZ

 “Frankly, I find this whole act unconscionable and not all in the spirit by which this Administration promised to govern.
 President Biden ran on a supposed platform of unity but his actions speak directly to the contrary.
 Apparently, unity is only for those who conform,” Mobbs said.
 “When I joined the Board under the Trump Administration, there were holdovers from the Obama Administration.
 They were not terminated but instead served alongside Trump appointees.
 This mix of perspective, experience, and belief systems ensured there was diversity – a value the Democratic party purports to hold above all else.”

+Conway posted a statement on Twitter addressed to Biden, calling the news “petty and political” and saying she would not resign.

+“Your decision is disappointing but understandable given the need to distract from a news cycle that has you mired in multiple self-inflicted crises and plummeting poll numbers,” Conway wrote.

-CNN has also reached out to Conway, Macgregor, Urban, Stirrup, Coale and McMaster for comment.
+CNN has also reached out to Macgregor, Stirrup, Coale and McMaster for comment.

 CNN’s KFile has previously reported that Macgregor, who served in the Trump administration as a senior Pentagon adviser and was nominated to the West Point board late last year, disparaged immigrants, refugees and minorities and spread conspiracy theories that the Biden administration was replacing White people of European ancestry.